Thazhvaram: Plot

 Raju, on his arrival, smells his enemy.
-The film progresses in with the two having to pretend before Nanu and Kochutty that they are good friends.
+The story progresses with the two having to pretend before Nanu and Kochutty that they are good friends.
 The film cuts to a flashback, where Raju and Balan are close friends.
 He, in greed for money, killed Balan's wife, Raji, on their wedding night and ran away with Balan's hard-earned money.

 Balan is now back in search of Raju to avenge the death of his wife.
-Raju attacks Balan in one of the numerous encounters the duo had and almost kills Balan.
+Raju attacks Balan in one of the numerous encounters the duo has and almost kills him.
 Balan survives the attack to save Nanu and his daughter from Raghavan.